rhayman/ephysiopy/docs/api/ephysiopy/visualise/plotting/index.rst

       :param spk_times: Spike times in seconds.
       :type spk_times: np.array
       :param ax: The axes to plot into.
 If None, new axes are created.
       :type ax: matplotlib.axes, optional
-      :param \*\*kwargs: Additional keyword arguments for the function. binsize (int, optional): The size of the bins in ms. Gets passed to SpikeCalcsGeneric.xcorr().
+      :param \*\*kwargs: Additional keyword arguments for the function, including: binsize : int, optional
+                             The size of the bins in ms. Gets passed to SpikeCalcsGeneric.xcorr().
                              Defaults to 1.
+      :type \*\*kwargs: dict

       :returns: The axes with the plot.
-      :rtype: matplotlib.axes
+      :rtype: plt.Axes